María Teresalina Sánchez

-María Teresalina Sánchez, F.M.M.
-(13 July 1918 – 27 October 1947) was a Spanish Franciscan Religious Sister who served as a missionary to Kashmir.
+María Teresalina Sánchez, FMM, born as Joaquina de Zubiri Sánchez, (13 June 1918 – 27 October 1947) was a Spanish religious sister of the Franciscan Missionaries of Mary who served in Kashmir.
 She was murdered on the grounds of St. Joseph's Catholic Church in Baramulla by invading tribesmen during the Indo-Pakistani War of 1947.
-She is considered the first Christian martyr in Jammu and Kashmir.
+She is considered the first martyr in Jammu and Kashmir.